kammitama5/kammitama5.github.io/_posts/2021-7-02-Friday-July-2nd.md

 that they could tell I was "putting in a lot of hours".
 And it was true; this Thursday I woke up to my lights still being on, as I realized that
 I had, in fact, never gotten up to turn them off, because I had casually fallen asleep on myself while working on a task.
 - I can't say that this week was *spectacularly* busy, but looking back, there was *one* thing I failed to do these last couple of days, and that was take time off for myself.
-I ended up spending my weekend with a friend and did a lot of walking (and my feet suffered; I'm not even kidding..they're currently still a bit swollen; I also broke out in hives, apparently, too), and then felt stressed out for the rest of the week that I was *behind*.
+I ended up spending a day of my weekend (usually reserved for rest) with a friend and did a lot of walking (and my feet suffered; I'm not even kidding..they're currently still a bit swollen; I also broke out in hives, apparently, too), and then felt stressed out for the rest of the week that I was *behind*.
 - And then apologizing and feeling badly for that one group that I usually have work together on, but was behind for.
 And getting up at 4am to complete another task (that one turned out just fine; apparently I *can* write some bug-free code without ever running it!
 Yay me!)